X360Tools/NandChipEnableGlitch/README.md

 Also there is no cache, write or data execution protections.

-This is reverse engineered source code of the interesting part happens, this is the same on retail and mfg CB_A:
+This is reverse engineered source code of the CB_A, where the interesting part happens: (this is the same on retail and mfg CB_A)
 ```
 void load_sb_b(_BLDR_2BL *sb_a_bldr@<r2>, _BLDR_2BL *sb_b_nand_offset@<r3>, _BLDR_2BL *sb_b_load_addr@<r4>)
 {